jina-ai/docs/chapters/cli/exit.rst

 ====================
 Gracefully Exit Jina
 ====================

-In this section, you will learn best practices to shut down a Flow and exit Jina correctly.
+In this section, you will learn best practices shutting down a Flow and exiting Jina correctly.

 .. contents:: Table of Contents
     :depth: 4

 Feature description and expected outcome
 ----------------------------------------
-Jina provides several methods to exit gracefully.
+Jina provides several methods to exit this service gracefully.
 Through these ways the Flow will terminate and release all resources.

 Before you start
 -----------------